dwrrehman/programming_language/readme.txt

 additional reminder that the language is made specifically and primarily for my own use cases, and thus is not tailored for anyone else, nor is it meant to be used by others.

-as such, pull requests or feature suggestions will most likely be rejected, (unless it really knocks my socks off, then i might consider it, but it would have to be something huge that i missed.)
+as such, pull requests or feature suggestions will most likely be rejected, (unless it really knocks my socks off, then i might consider it, but it would have to be something huge that i missed, lol..)

 however, i do hope you find the project interesting, or possibly learn something or find inspiration from it!